Displaying remote clients

 $ export DISPLAY=windows_hostname_or_ip_address:0.0

-8. Launch other remote clients in the same manner; I recommend starting the remote clients in the background, by appending & to the command name, so that you don't have to open several telnet sessions.
+8. Launch other remote clients in the same manner.
+I recommend starting the remote clients in the background, by appending & to the command name, so that you don't have to open several telnet or rsh sessions.

 Note: This is insecure because (1) when you log in, your username and password may be transmitted in clear across the network between you and the remote host (2) the X protocol is transmitted in clear across the network between you and the remote host, and (3) you have allowed any user on the remote host to connect to your X server and monitor your X session.
-For these reasons, use ssh forwarding rather than telnet, if at all possible.
+For these reasons, use ssh forwarding, if at all possible.